 - 1/ Students in the Aircraft Structural Repair Program require a minimum of seventy (70) percent in a course to obtain a passing grade.
 This equates to a "B" grade. - 2/ Course attendance is mandatory.
-If a student is absent, he/she must have a valid reason documentation is required.
-If a student is absent for all of the in-class theory or shop demonstrations for which a test/project is assigned, he/she will not be granted permission to complete the test/project. - 3/ If a student misses a test, he/she must have a valid reason documentation is required.
+If a student is absent, he/she must have a valid reason - documentation is required.
+Students having missed more than 5 percent of the program through absences, shall not qualify for experience credit from Transport Canada, and will not be granted make-up or re-write options for theory tests and shop projects. - 3/ If a student misses a test, he/she must have a valid reason documentation is required.
 In addition, the instructor must be notified prior to the test, or the student will receive a mark of zero, with no make-up option. - 4/ All assignments must be completed.
 Failure to complete assignments will result in removal of 10% from the test associated with the assignment. - 5/ Re-writes for tests, and Repeats for shop projects will not be granted.